MichaelCurrin/sql-server-docker-test/README.md

 ### Run SQL in the database

-1. Connect to the Bash shell as above.
+1. Start a Bash shell in the container as above.
-1. Run the shell script in the container:
+1. Run the shell script there:
     ```sh
     $ cd /app/scripts/
     $ ./main.sh